-A survey should be carried out of current litter bins, and locations where additional bins may be required.
-These should be of uniform design, good quality, and be regularly emptied.
+A survey should be undertaken to identify the number and locations of existing litter bins, as well as potential locations for new bins where such a need has been identified.
+Such bins should be of uniform design, good guality, and be regularly emptied.
 Again, maintenance is the key, and any damaged bins must be repaired or replaced promptly and to the same standard and design as the bin it is replacing.
 We think there should be strict enforcement of the litter laws.